christine-berlin/COT-Charts/README.md

 You also have to download ``` commons-math3-3.6.1.jar ``` here:
 https://commons.apache.org/proper/commons-math/download_math.cgi

-Scroll down to the Release Artifacts section.
-Under Binary Distribution, you find poi-bin-5.0.0.zip.
-Extract the zip file.
-Inside, you will find all the required JAR files.

 Add the jar files to the project classpath.

 In IntelliJ: